Skip to main content

 After studying this course, you should be able to:

-• identify the benefits of adopting anti-racist coaching practice to sport coaches and young people
+• identify the benefits to coaches and participants of adopting anti-racist coaching practice

-• contrast anti-racist coaching practice with other types of coaching practice
+• compare anti-racist coaching practice with your current coaching practice

-• demonstrate a variety of ways to be an anti-racist coaching influencer or ally
+• demonstrate a variety of ways to share anti-racist coaching practice with others

-• identify the difference between non-racist and anti-racist coaching practice.
+• identify the difference between non-racist and anti-racist positions.

 In the ‘Summary’ at the end of each session, you will find a link to the next session.
 If at any time you want to return to the start of the course, click on ‘Full course description’.
 From here you can navigate to any part of the course.